 There are of course patients that don’t seek acupuncture until the very last stages of pregnancy.

 In these cases, acupuncture can still be successful in producing a desired result.

 The high success rate when completing the preparation stage proves the importance of a full treatment plan…

 It’s the reason we encourage women to come in when we do.

 At Sustain Health we have conducted hundreds of acupuncture sessions on pregnant women.
 Our united goal is to achieve a happy and successful birth.

-We have extensive experience in labour induction techniques… and we have been able to help a huge number of women prepare for and achieve labour successfully.
+We have extensive experience in labour induction techniques… and a special interest in helping women prepare for and achieve labour successfully.

 If you’re planning a baby or know of someone that is… ask them if they’ve considered acupuncture to help prepare for and induce labour.

 They may not even be aware that it’s an option, but I’m sure they’ll be intrigued, once they see the possibilities.